Click on the tabs below to navigate this site.

 Annual Flag Planting

-On April 4, PFSA will once again sponsor this in-person event.
-From Front Street to the steps of the Capitol, PFSA staff, board of directors, statewide and local advocates, officials and corporate supporters will plant 5,036 Blue Flags to represent the number of substantiated child abuse cases and 58 black flags to represent the number of child deaths due to child abuse in Pennsylvania over one year.
+On April 2, PFSA will once again sponsor this in-person event.
+From Front Street to the steps of the Capitol, PFSA staff, board of directors, statewide and local advocates, officials and corporate supporters will plant 4,720 blue flags to represent the number of substantiated child abuse cases and 57 black flags to represent the number of child deaths due to child abuse in Pennsylvania over one year.

-Blue Ribbon Champions for Safe Kids & the Blue Ribbon Campaign
+PA Blue Ribbon Champions for Safe Kids Award Ceremony

 Turn Pennsylvania Blue

 Blue is the national symbolic color of child abuse prevention.
-PFSA will call on Pennsylvania-based reporters, on-air media personalities, celebrities, influencers, and elected officials to “Turn Pennsylvania Blue” on April 4.
-Although April 4 is Go Blue Day, every day in April is a great day for sporting the color blue.
+PFSA will call on Pennsylvania-based reporters, on-air media personalities, celebrities, influencers, and elected officials to “Turn Pennsylvania Blue” on April 2.
+Although April 2 is Turn Pennsylvania Blue Day, every day in April is a great day for sporting the color blue.

 Children’s Memorial & Data Map